 Obviously, you need to tailor your request to match the specific circumstances of your family; however, including details and emotion in the reasons will help the visa officer assess that the purpose of the visit is indeed genuine.

-You also need to specify the practical arrangements for your trip, such as who will pay for all associated costs, where you will stay in Canada, and what activities you have planned.
+You also need to specify the practical arrangements for your trip, such as who will pay for all associated costs, where you will stay, and what activities you have planned.

 3. Details as to why you will need to leave Canada and return to the country of origin

 The biggest concern arising when visa officers assess visitor visas is the issue of whether the visitor will actually leave Canada at the end of their trip.
+In other words, their request for a temporary resident visa is made in good faith.
 This assessment is required under Canada’s immigration law.
-To help address those concerns, it is helpful to include detailed information on the reasons why you will need to return to your home country within a specific time frame, and include documents in the application to support this.
+To help address those concerns, it is helpful to include detailed information on the reasons why you will need to return to your country of origin within a specific time frame, and include documents in the application to support this.
 Examples might be that you are expected back to work, to return to school, or you have some kind of other commitment or event taking place that requires your presence.

 4. Additional info is required for Super Visa Applications